 - sweaty, cold, bluish, or pale skin

-If you’re worried about talking to a doctor, keep in mind that it’s almost impossible to tell the difference between an accidental miscarriage and an intentional abortion.
+It’s almost impossible for healthcare professionals to tell the difference between an accidental miscarriage and an intentional abortion.
 You have no obligation to tell them you’ve attempted a home abortion.

 Still, it’s important to tell them about any substances or actions you took.
-You don’t have to tell them you were trying to have an abortion, though.
-For example, you could simply say you accidentally took too much of a nutritional supplement or injured yourself while exercising.
+You don’t have to tell them you were attempting to induce an abortion, though.

-If you live in the United States, there are several organizations that can offer guidance on what your options are, help you find a provider, and assist with covering the costs of an abortion.
+Several U.S. organizations can offer guidance on your options, help you find a provider, and assist with covering the costs of an abortion.

 Information and services